Board Member Opportunities

 Additional Board Member Information

 - The time commitment for board membership is significant.
-Board meetings are usually two consecutive days, seven times per year.
-Meetings are typically held on Wednesdays and Thursdays.
+Board meetings are usually two to three consecutive days, seven times per year and are typically held on Wednesday, Thursday and Friday.

 - It's important that members attend all board meetings.
 A member shall be removed immediately from the board after missing three consecutive meetings without being excused.

-- Preparing for each board meeting requires reviewing compliance case documents and other meeting materials.
+- Preparing for each board meeting requires reviewing compliance case documents, Oregon Administrative Rules and other meeting materials.
 Occasionally, emergency or special meetings are held which may require additional preparation.
 Board membership may include periodic travel to meetings within Oregon and within the US.

 - Visit ORS 171.072 and OAR 855-110-0016 to learn more about board and committee member compensation